libsdl-org/sdlwiki/SDL3/FAQUsingSDL.md

 - For video: set `SDL_VIDEO_DRIVER`.
 Some possible options are "x11", "wayland", "cocoa", etc.
 - For audio: set `SDL_AUDIO_DRIVER`.
-Some possible options are "pipewire", "pulseaudio", "directsound", "wasapi".
+Some possible options are "pipewire", "pulseaudio", "directsound", "wasapi", "cocoa", etc.
-  "cocoa", etc.
 - For render: `SDL_RENDER_DRIVER`.
 Some possible options are "opengl", "direct3d", "software".